farigab/farigab/README.md

 💻 Java & Angular Developer
 🚀 Focused on scalable applications, robust APIs, and modern interfaces

-I'm a developer with backend experience using Java and building frontend applications with Angular.
-I enjoy creating well-structured, high-performance systems with clean code.
+I'm a full-stack developer specializing in Java for backend and Angular for frontend applications.
+I enjoy building well-structured, high-performance systems with clean and maintainable code.

 ---